fel1n3/ctf_docs/TenableCTF_20201.md

 fel u write how u got the dataz.

 So now we have this pure hex file.
 Hex > text results in a very familiar JFIF header, encoded in base64.
-It's an jpg file.
-Now, because I'm not sure how to properly convert this into an actual image, I had to go with a hack.
+It's a jpg file.
+Now, because I wasn't sure how to properly convert this into an actual image, I had to go with a hack.
 I replaced the base64 encoded image in the Forwards from Grandma email file with this new file.
 Then opened the email file in Thunderbird and the image had changed to a rick and morty pic with the flag, `flag{20_minute_adventure}`.

 ## TENABLE

 ### Knowledge is knowing a tomato is a fruit (25p)

 ### It's twice as hard (100p)

+## VIDYA

+### Play me (200p)

+We are given a .gb file.
+Quick google suggests it's a gameboy file.
+Installing an emulator (Visual Boy Advance) and getting the game to run is a quick 2 minute process on Windows.
+The game turns out to be a kind of a boshy style platformer.
+It might actually be playable, but hacking it seemed quicker.
+I was initially going to use cheat engine, but it turns out this emulator has similar functionality built right in.

+We can look at the memory, live, and find values that change as we move around the map.
+Doesn't take long to find the memory address storing x and y coordinates.
+Knowing this memory address, it is now possible to create a cheat, and change the value of the x coordinate to move us further along on the map.
+This effectively teleports you.
+After about 3 increments, the character gets placed on the end screen, which displays our flag, `flag{pixels}`.

 ## OSINT